factorymedia/standards/coding-styles/php/README.md

 ## Indentation

 Your indentation should always reflect logical structure.
-Use s spaces spaces and not tabs.
+Use 2 spaces and not tabs.

   ```php
   // bad